 What are versioning control softwares

 Imagine that you work within a group of coders.
 All of you are doing concurrent/parallel work.
 Now, the dummy way to do it is to ask each one of the group members to implement a functionally/class/module and, at the end, put all of it together and pray for it to work.
-You will most likely end up with a hundred files named as ["project_" + str(i) for i in range(100)], which sucks.
+You will most likely end up with a hundred files named as ["project_" + str(i) for i in range(100)]

 The idea of versioning control softwares is to provide a platform that will integrate possibly adversarial coding, generating the minimal collision as possible.
 I.e., a program that will merge code that can be merged, alert where there is overlapping work and organize everything into versions that can be revised.